Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 He drew hundreds of these subway drawings over the next five years, doing as many as 40 in a single day.

-for the young artist amongst New York commuters
+These unauthorized images quickly created a following for the young artist amongst New York commuters

-who would often strike up conversation with him
+who would often strike up conversation with him.

-as he was working.
+up conversation with him as he was working.

-He soon discovered that he liked drawing in front of people,
+He soon discovered that he liked drawing in front of people, liked a crowd.

-He was a real exhibitionist.
+It's a real exhibitionist.

 Except when he was being arrested, but you know.